Care Guide for the Tree Fern

 Types of Tree Fern

 The term “Tree fern” actually refers to a few different families of ferns that all have a tree-like appearance.
-To help narrow this down, I have highlighted three of my favorites.
+To help narrow this down, I have highlighted a few of my favorites.

 2. Tasmanian Tree Fern (dicksonia antarctica) - This tree fern has a sturdy trunk and a large frond spread (up to 6-12 feet) but it is slow-growing so you don’t have to worry quite yet!
 The trunk is excellent for other ferns, orchids, and mosses to grow on which makes this option great for your patio.